bluetides-project/bluetides-website/pages/index.rst

 BlueTides Simulation
 ====================

-BlueTides was run on the BlueWaters super computer at NCSA from :math:`z=99` to :math:`z=8.0`

-It is the largest hydrodynamic simulation ever performed at high redshift.

 .. .. class:: affix col-md-pull-1
 .. .. contents::
 ..
 Table of contents

 .. container:: row

-    .. container:: panel col-md-12
+    .. container:: col-md-6

+        BlueTides was run on the BlueWaters super computer at `NCSA <https://bluewaters.ncsa.illinois.edu/>`_ with an allocation of 2.6 million node-hours.

+        It simulated the universe from :math:`z=99` to :math:`z=8.0`.

+        Bluetides is the largest hydrodynamic simulation ever performed at such high redshift.

         .. class:: panel-heading h4